Lynn brothers: Legacy

 A marble memorial plaque in the Church of Ireland, Coalisland, commemorates the four brothers.
-It was erected by their parents, and lists each son by name, along with his regiment, date, and place of death.
+It was erected by their parents, it lists each son by name, along with his regiment and the date and place of death.
 The inscription includes the line:

 "God is good, He will give us grace, to bear our heavy cross.
-He is the only one who knows how bitter is our loss."
+He is the only one who knows how bitter is our loss".

-Although the Lynn surname ended with James, the name has continued to be honoured within the extended family.
-In the generations that followed, "Lynn" was used as a middle name and, in some cases, as a first name by descendants of the brothers’ sisters.
+Although the Lynn surname ended with James, the name continued to be used within the extended family.
+In subsequent generations, "Lynn" was adopted as a middle name and, in some cases, as a first name by descendants of the brothers' sisters.